silentrald/node-express-hbs-mongo-Tutorial/README.md

 });
 ```

-The first thing that is different is that you see in the `app.js` file is the *app.get('/test', testRtr);* and it's just an indicator that when you see '/test' it is certain that the router handling that is the `router/test.js`.
-When you look at the routing as well '/test' isn't necessary to add in the test.js because '/test' was appended at the start when you added in the `app.js` file.
+The first thing you will notice in the `app.js` file is the *app.get('/test', testRtr);* and it's just an indicator that when you see '/test' in the URL, the router handling that will be handled by the `router/test.js` file.

+When you look at the routing as well, '/test' isn't necessary to add in the path of the *.get()* function in /router/test.js; this is because '/test' was appended at the start of the URL path when you linked it to the `app.js` file.

 When you go to *localhost:5000/test* then it should work and return the message.
-If we try adding another route in the `router/test.js` like a path to '/hello' it will be routed in the app to *localhost:5000/test/hello* which is a very helpful tool when routing is tied to user access and priveleges.
+If we try adding another route in the `router/test.js` like a path to '/hello' it will be routed in the app to *localhost:5000/test/hello* which is a very helpful tool when routes are tied to user access and privileges such as admin pages.

 ---
 ### Adding handlebars